 As part of its diversity hiring initiative, Trulieve will regularly assess the language barriers to entry for both job applicants and persons expressing interest in employment opportunities during community job fairs.
-Notably, almost 50% of Holyoke's residents speak a language other than

-English at home.
-For Trulieve to truly become a community partner in Holyoke, it must be able to engage and connect with residents in languages other than English.
-In that regard, Trulieve has partnered with the OneHolyoke Community Development Corporation ("OneHolyoke"), headquartered in Holyoke.
+To bolster its diversity hiring efforts, Trulieve has partnered with the OneHolyoke Community Development Corporation ("OneHolyoke"), headquartered in nearby Holyoke, which is the site of Trulieve's cultivation and manufacturing facility.
 OneHolyoke is a private, non-profit organization which has traditionally dedicated itself to improving housing for low- and moderate-income Holyoke residents.
 In recent years, OneHolyoke has expanded its community service outreach, and launched efforts to collaborate with many city agencies and nonprofits that go beyond brick and mortar projects.
-This partnership with OneHolyoke best positions Trulieve to identify and hire members of Holyoke's Latino community, and also ensure that its communications and community engagement efforts are appropriately tailored to Holyoke's Spanish-speaking residents.
+This partnership with OneHolyoke best positions Trulieve to identify and hire employees from the Latino community (particularly in nearby Holyoke), and also ensure that its communications and community engagement efforts are appropriately tailored to the Spanish-speaking residents of surrounding municipalities, such as Holyoke.

-In addition, Trulieve's regular participation at community job fairs in Holyoke and the Pioneer Valley will also ensure that a diverse pool of applicants is aware of employment opportunities within the company.
-Within Trulieve's first year of operations in Holyoke, it will participate in at least 3 jobs fairs in either Holyoke or nearby areas.
+In addition, Trulieve's regular participation at community job fairs in Northampton and the surrounding Pioneer Valley (including nearby Holyoke) will also ensure that a diverse pool of applicants is aware of employment opportunities within the company.
+Within Trulieve's first year of operations in Northampton, it will participate in at least 3 jobs fairs in either Northampton or Holyoke.